space-operator/flow-backend/lib/space-operator-cli/README.md

 ## Generate input and output struct

-If you update the node definition manually, you can use `spo generate input` and `spo generate output` to generate new type definitions.
+If you updated the node definition manually, you can use `spo generate input` and `spo generate output` to generate new type definitions.

 For example